 The Ommegang on the Grand Place in Brussels is one of the most interesting and unexpected aspects of Brussels' history, enacted by some 1400 participants dressed up in dazzling historical costumes.

-This is to give you advance notice that the 2019 UK Trip to visit National Trust Properties will take place from June 18 to 22 and will visit Essex and Suffolk.
+The 2019 UK Trip to visit National Trust Properties will take place from June 18 to 22 and will visit Essex and Suffolk.

 The Citadel of Namur, 100 m above the confluence of the rivers Meuse and Sambre, is one of Europe's great fortifications.
 We will visit the information centre “Terra Nova” and the huge underground tunnel system, 'The Termite Mound of Europe' as Napoleon once called it.